pnp/sp-dev-fx-webparts/samples/react-openai-summarise-page-content/README.md

   * `func start`

 #### SPFx web part
+- Edit the `webpart/config/package-solution.json` file and replace the `APP_REG_NAME` with the app registration name created above
 - Open command prompt in the `webpart` folder
 - in the command line run:
   * `npm install`
+  * `gulp build`
+  * `gulp bundle --ship`
+  * `gulp package-solution --ship`
+  * Add and Deploy Package to AppCatalog
+- In the API access page approve the following
+  - `user_impersonation` permission for the app registration created above
+  - `Sites.Read.All` permission for the Microsoft Graph API
+- Add the "Summarise" web part to a page in the SharePoint site
+- Open command prompt in the `webpart` folder
+- in the command line run:
   * `gulp serve`

 - Open a page in the SharePoint site which has some text content